ECE Funding Handbook

 Certificated Teacher Hours

-The total number of hours worked by all certificated and early childhood education qualified or New Zealand qualified primary teachers in your service at times when they are regulated (ratio) staff.
+The total number of hours worked by certificated teachers in a service when they are counted towards regulated (ratio) staff.

 This measure is used for teacher-led centre-based services only.